MadMuses/Mads-APCmini-Kontrol/README.md

 * By default, the current configuration will be saved when the software is closed.
 This can be turned off by clicking the save on close button and having it on OFF (red).
 * Only one configuration can be saved at a time.
 Clicking the save config button will save the current config and clicking on the load latest will load the saved config.
 * The clear all button clears the entire AKAI bord.
+* If you want it to initialise the latest config automatically, you should plug the APC in before launching the software.
+  * However, the automatic load is only out of convenience, you can do it at any time with the "load latest" button.

 ## WARNING